-Because each TLS variable is associated with one thread, synchronization (as described in Chapter 14, "Shared Storage Synchronization," on page 151) is usually not a concern.
+Because each TLS variable is associated with one thread, synchronization (as described in "Shared Storage Synchronization" on page 153) is usually not a concern.
 Synchronization might become necessary, however, if the address of a TLS variable is passed to another thread.

-2 This represents the time when the variable is initialized directly by the system.
+$^2$ This represents the time when the variable is initialized directly by the system.
 The variable might be initialized indirectly by your HLL at a later time.

-Chapter 9.
 Exception and Condition Management

-This chapter provides additional details on exception handling and condition handling.
-Before you read this chapter, read the advanced concepts described in "Error Handling" on page 34.
+This topic provides additional details on exception handling and condition handling.
+Before reading this, read the advanced concepts described in "Error Handling" on page 37.

 The exception message architecture of the operating system is used to implement both exception handling and condition handling.
 There are cases in which exception handling and condition handling interact.
 For example, an ILE condition handler registered with the Register a User-Written Condition Handler (CEEHDLR) bindable API is used to handle an exception message sent with the Send Program Message (QMHSNDPM) API.
-These interactions are explained in this chapter.
-The term exception handler is used in this chapter to mean either an operating system exception handler or an ILE condition handler.
+These interactions are explained in this topic.
+The term exception handler is used to mean either an operating system exception handler or an ILE condition handler.